 Before we get to this, you may want to also have a read of What is Severance Pay?, which explains what severance pay is.

-As mentioned in the above article, severance pay is compensation for early-ended employment contracts.
-Severance pay is a general term that applies to situations when you terminate an employee.
+Severance pay is compensation for early-ended employment contracts.
+This is a general term that applies to situations when you terminate an employee.
 This can include redundancy payments and is usually based on how long an employee has been in their role for.
 It is often used as a broader term and is more commonly used in the United States.
 Severance pay can also include additional entitlements such as health insurance coverage for a specific amount of time until the employee finds new employment.

 In Australia, it is the same as redundancy pay as outlined on the Fair Work Ombudsman.